 Learn About Totems and the Tlingit Culture

 The Totem Heritage Center is near the City Park and about a mile or so from downtown.
 It houses a collection of over 30 original, unrestored totems from Tlingit and Haida villages, most from the 19th century.

 The Totem Bight State Park about 10 miles north of Ketchikan is in a beautiful setting and was funded by the CCC of the 1930s.
 It has numerous totems with good interpretive signs, but no carvers onsite.

-The U.S. Forest Service's Southeast Alaska Discovery Center is on Mill...
-Street in downtown Ketchikan.
+The U.S. Forest Service's Southeast Alaska Discovery Center is on Mill Street in downtown Ketchikan.
 It features exhibits and interactive displays about the land, people, and culture of the region.

 Take a Walk Around Historic Ketchikan

-The Ketchikan Visitors Bureau has maps at its convenient location on the waterfront across the street from the historic "Welcome to Ketchikan" sign, the original of which first arched over Mission Street in the 1920's.
+The Ketchikan Visitors Bureau provides maps at its convenient location on the waterfront across the street from the historic "Welcome to Ketchikan" sign, the original of which first arched over Mission Street in the 1920s.

 Ketchikan has two self-guided walking tours.
 The first is the downtown walking tour, which takes about two hours or more, depending on how many times you stop to shop or take photos.
 This walking tour covers the parks, museums, churches, and historic downtown areas like Creek Street.
 It starts at the Visitors Center and ends just on the other side of the tunnel at the Casey Moran Harbor.

 Ketchikan has several excellent hiking trails, including one to the top of nearby Deer Mountain.
 This 2.5-mile hike goes up 2,500 feet to the summit, providing excellent views of Ketchikan.
-The Rainbird Trail starts above the Third Avenue bypass and also offers great vistas.
-Other trails include two in the Ward Lake Recreational Area 7 miles north of Ketchikan--the Ward Lake Trail, an easy walk along a scenic stream; and the Perseverance Trail, which takes you into the rain forest.
+The Rainbird Trail starts above the Third Avenue bypass and also offers amazing vistas.
+Other trails include two in the Ward Lake Recreational Area 7 miles north of Ketchikan—the Ward Lake Trail, an easy walk along a scenic stream; and the Perseverance Trail, which takes you into the rainforest.

 As is common in the travel industry, the writer was provided with complimentary services for review purposes.
 While it has not influenced this review, TripSavvy believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.